LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Loader files
 ------------

-Most examples directories contain a Logtalk utility file that can be used to load all included source files.
+Most examples directories contain an utility file that can be used to load all included source files and any required libraries.
 These loader files are usually named ``loader.lgt`` or contain the word "loader" in their name.
 Loader files are ordinary source files and thus compiled and loaded like any source file.
 For an example loader file named ``loader.lgt`` we would type:

 .. code-block:: text